-How we responded to the school closures of 2020
+How we responded to the school closures

-This section of our website shares some evidence of how we continued to be at the HEART of the community.
+This section of our website also shares some further evidence of how we continued to be at the HEART of the community.
 As well as being committed to daily contact with all our learners we ensured that the school was pro active in supporting all in our local community (and further afield).
 Working in partnership with TKMaxx, we were also able to deliver gift/ care packages to over 1000 people, including those most vulnerable in Hemel Hempstead.

 - ensuring our partnership remains in school and in the home...

 Just a few examples of the fantastic feedback we received: